janeczku/calibre-web/readme.md

 ## Docker image

 Calibre Web can be run as Docker container.
-The latest image is available on [Docker Hub](https://registry.hub.docker.com/u/janeczku/calibre-web/).
+Pre-built Docker images based on Alpine Linux are available in this Docker Hub repository: [technosoft2000/calibre-web](https://hub.docker.com/r/technosoft2000/calibre-web/).

 ## Reverse Proxy